angelariggs/angelariggs.github.io/_posts/2020-09-06-reverse-job-hunt.md

 - 15+ days of vacation.
 - Trans-inclusive healthcare.
 - Parental leave policies.
-- Budget and time off for professional development.
+- Budget and time off for professional development, e.g. attending or speaking at conferences.
 - Active in their communities and industry.
+- Your company actively helps people or makes a positive difference in the world.

 ### Cons

 These aren’t dealbreakers, but they’ll make me more hesitant to be part of your company.

 - The executive leadership group consists only of white men.
 - No career ladders.
-Career ladders, when created and implemented correctly, offer a shared understanding of expectations for hiring, reviews, and promotions.
-They help remove subjectivity and bias and attempt to bring in more objectivity, which benefits people who are most harmed by biased decisions.
+Career ladders, when created and implemented correctly, offer a shared understanding of expectations.
+They help remove subjectivity and bias to create better opportunities for equitable, objective decisions around hiring, reviews, and promotions - which benefits minoritized or marginalized people who are most likely to be harmed by biased decisions.
 - Hidden pay bands, or no pay bands.
-Under-represented and minoritized groups are most harmed when salaries are not transparent.
-Pay bands, when adhered to across the org, allow for equitable pay practices in hiring, raises, and promotions.
+Marginalized and minoritized groups are most harmed when salaries are not transparent.
+Pay bands, when adhered to across the company, allow for equitable pay practices in hiring, raises, and promotions.
 If a company has chosen not to implement and enforce transparent pay bands, I would assume that people are being harmed by pay inequities.

 ### Dealbreakers